coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 }
 ```

 The payload above shows a click event on the "Mike Casey" document from the "CoveoSearch" interface.
-As you can see there is a lot more to it, and you can expand it if needed, but I will cover this subject in a bit.
+As you can see, there is a lot more to it, and you can expand it if needed.
+I will be covering this subject in a bit.

-From the Coveo Cloud Usage Analytics perspective, the ```actionCause``` will be categorized in one of the three Event Causes: Search, Click, Custom.
+From the Coveo Cloud Usage Analytics perspective, the ```actionCause``` is categorized in one of the three Event Causes: Search, Click, and Custom.
 In the example above, ```documentOpen``` is a Click event.
-The rest of metadata will be used to document the event.
-From a user's perspective, the metadata can be extracted in the Coveo Cloud platform.
+The rest of the metadata will be used to document the event.
+From a user perspective, the metadata can be extracted in the Coveo Cloud platform.
-It will be called "API Name" and can be combined with an Event Cause to create a [Dimension](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=106).
+It will be called "API Name" and can be combined with an Event Cause to create a [Dimension](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=352).
 So in other words, a Dimension is a metadata (extracted through an API Name) in the context of one or more Event causes.
 This might be a bit confusing so far, but you can refer to this [table](https://onlinehelp.coveo.com/en/cloud/creating_and_managing_dimensions_on_custom_metadata.htm#Custom_Metadata_Reference) for more details.

-Let's say I want to identify my queries without results, I will need to understand the concept of a dimension, a metric, and a filter.
+Let's say I want to identify my queries without results.
+I will need to understand the concepts of dimensions, [metrics](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=107), and [filters](https://onlinehelp.coveo.com/en/cloud/adding_global_dimension_filters.htm).
 My dimension will be ```Query```, which is defined in the Dimensions menu as a Search event using a ```queryExpression``` Api name.
 The metrics will be ```Query Count``` and ```Visit Count```, which is the number of time the query was made and the number of unique visits related to this query.
 Finally, the filter ```Has Results is false``` is added on the card to show queries without results.